puupee/puupee-api-go/docs/ApplicationAuthConfigurationDto.md

 HasGrantedPolicies returns a boolean if a field has been set.

+### SetGrantedPoliciesNil

+`func (o *ApplicationAuthConfigurationDto) SetGrantedPoliciesNil(b bool)`

+ SetGrantedPoliciesNil sets the value for GrantedPolicies to be an explicit nil

+### UnsetGrantedPolicies
+`func (o *ApplicationAuthConfigurationDto) UnsetGrantedPolicies()`

+UnsetGrantedPolicies ensures that no value is present for GrantedPolicies, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)